Professional wrestling strikes: Superkick

 Often referred to as side kick or crescent kick, it sees the wrestler delivering a kick with the lead foot to the opponent's face, chin, neck or breastbone, usually preceded by a sidestep.
 "Gentleman" Chris Adams is credited for its innovation.
 It is famously the finisher of Shawn Michaels, who calls it Sweet Chin Music and usually adds theatrics before using the move.
-The Young Bucks also perform a simultaneous double superkick variation, which they call Superkicks in Stereo.
-A slight variation of the superkick where the wrestler performs the attack on an opponent who is on a lowered position, as in a seated or kneeling position, is sometimes referred to as Low Superkick.
+Nic Nemeth also uses this move as a tribute to Michaels.
+Tyler Breeze uses this as his signature move called the Supermodel Kick.
+James Storm uses this move as his finisher called the Last Call.
+Carmella uses this as one of her finishing moves called the Trash-talk/Princess Kick.
+The Usos and The Young Bucks also perform a simultaneous double superkick variation, the latter calling it Superkicks in Stereo or "Superkick Party".
+A slight variation of the Superkick where the wrestler performs the attack on an opponent who is on a lowered position, as in a seated or kneeling position, is sometimes referred to as Low Superkick.
+Sometimes, a Superkick can be added with a thigh slap, so it adds that signature “pop”.

 Sole kick

-A thrust where the wrestler turns the torso away lifting one leg horizontally and extending it towards the opponent, striking in the torso with the sole of their foot.
+A thrust where the wrestler turns the torso away lifting one leg horizontally and extending it toward the opponent, striking in the torso with the sole of their foot.
 A spin kick variation sees the wrestler spin around and then performing the kick with the outer leg, which is known as rolling sole butt in Japan.
 There is also jumping variation where the wrestler jumps straight up, spins in the air, and then delivers the sole butt with the outer leg targeting the head of the opponent.

 A sole kick can be differentiated from any other because it is always applied with the ball/core of the foot in a thrusting fashion.

 Big boot

-This attack is usually done with the opponent charging towards the wrestler, using the opponent's momentum to deliver the wrestler's sole to the upper-body or head.
+This attack is usually done with the opponent charging toward the wrestler, using the opponent's momentum to deliver the wrestler's sole to the upper-body or head.
 This move is commonly performed by tall wrestlers to enhance its view as a strong attack even though the wrestler themselves are not moving and the opponent is running into the foot, and because of that their height makes it easy for their legs to reach the head of normal-sized wrestlers.
 There is also an arched variation of this move.
 Sami Zayn uses this move calling it the Helluva Kick onto the cornered opponent.
 Billie Kay also uses this move calling it the Shades of Kay.
 Masahiro Chono uses a running variation on a seated opponent, called the Yakuza Kick.
 Charlotte Flair calls this move the Queen's Boot.
+Grado uses a running variation called the Wee Boot.